 My encouragement to you is to endeavor earnestly to listen to God above all others, even yourself.
 Read and reread his word.
 Study all the verses that deal with submission in marriage.
 Study the position the church holds in relation to the authority of Jesus.
 What kind of submission does the church give Christ?
 What are you called to give him?
 Ask yourself, do you demonstrate the same in your marriage?
 I know how difficult it can be to obey God in this way.
 It took me time to change my thinking and behavior, and today I still fall short.
 In the hardest moments, I am motivated by a desire to be pleasing to God.
 (2 Corinthians 5:9) I both love him and fear him.
 (2 Corinthians 7:1) My heart leans heavy towards his will.
 I strive to move forward; and I invite you to as well, laying aside all objections for him and for his glory.
 As we work towards obedience, let us find encouragement in this: he is at work in us “both to will and to work for his good pleasure”.
 (Philippians 2:13)

-In this post, I am leaving out some customary comments that often show up in the discussion of submission, so we can consider this issue in an undiluted way.
-I am referring to things like discussions between a husband and wife in regards to decision-making, the beauty that a marriage can picture as it mirrors Christ and his church, the misnomer that submission is easy as long as the husband lives his role, and how to respond to ungodly requests.
-I have been attempting to build towards a body of material that somewhat systematically deals with the topic of submission.
-These and other matters will be addressed in time, Lord willing.
+In this post, I am not addressing some topics that often show up in the discussion of submission; so we can consider this issue in an undiluted way.
+I am referring to things like discussions between a husband and wife in regards to decision-making, the beauty that a marriage can picture as it mirrors Christ and his church, and the misnomer that submission is easy as long as the husband lives his role, and how to respond to ungodly requests.
+I have been attempting to build towards a body of material that somewhat systematically deals with the subject of submission.
+These topics and other matters will be addressed in time, Lord willing.